ODIM-Project/ODIM/docs/README.md

 - One or more plugins

 This guide provides reference information for the northbound APIs exposed by the resource aggregator.
-These APIs are designed as per DMTF's [Redfish® Scalable Platforms API (Redfish) specification 1.8.0](http://redfish.dmtf.org/schemas/DSP0266_1.8.0.pdf).
+These APIs are designed as per DMTF's [Redfish® Scalable Platforms API (Redfish) specification 1.11.1](https://www.dmtf.org/sites/default/files/standards/documents/DSP0266_1.11.1.pdf) and are fully Redfish-compliant.
-Redfish® is an open industry standard specification, API, and schema, which specifies a RESTful interface and uses JSON and OData.
-The Redfish standards are designed to deliver simple and secure management for converged, hybrid IT in a multivendor environment.
+Redfish® is an open industry standard specification, API, and schema.
+It specifies a RESTful interface and uses JSON and OData.
+The Redfish standards are designed to deliver simple and secure environment for managing multivendor, converged, and hybrid IT infrastructure.
-These APIs are fully Redfish-compliant.

 ##  Resource Aggregator for ODIM logical architecture